-TSN specific functions are executed on the data received by the DetNet Edge Node from the connected CE before forwarded to connected CE(s) or presentation to the DetNet Service Proxy function for transmission across the DetNet domain, or on the data received from a DetNet PW by a PE before it is output on the Attachment Circuit(s) (AC).
+TSN specific functions are executed on the data received by the DetNet Edge Node from the connected CE before forwarded to connected CE(s) or presentation to the DetNet Service Proxy function for transmission across the DetNet domain.
+TSN specific functions are also executed on the data received from a DetNet PW by a PE before the data is output on the Attachment Circuit(s) (AC).